-Decide if Your Purchase is a Need or a Want Before You Pay for Something with a Home Equity Line of Credit
+Decide If Your Purchase Is a Need or Want Before You Pay for Something With a Home Equity Line of Credit

 If it’ll take you years to pay off that purchase, give yourself a few days to mull it over.
-You may find that after a few days and a careful look at your household budget, you’ll realize that you don’t really need – or want – the item anymore.
+You may find that after a few days and a careful look at your household budget, you’ll realize that you don’t really need or even want it anymore.

-How to Deal with Debt from Revolving Credit Lines or Loans
+How to Deal With Debt From Revolving Credit Lines or Low Interest Loans

 There are a few ways to avoid getting into trouble with revolving credit and living a credit-dependent lifestyle:

-- Talk to your lender about setting up automatic monthly payments that cover the interest and principal, so that you’ll have your line of credit paid down over a specified period of time.
+- Talk to your lender about setting up automatic monthly payments that cover the interest and part of the principal, so that you’ll have your line of credit paid down over a specified period of time.